 Through Badoo and Andreev’s experience, Herd and her company were able to view tests that had been run over the last decade, data that proved the effectiveness of various monetization efforts, and experience what it was like bringing in a new product to the dating market.

 As we all know, Bumble is a women-centric dating app that provides women with the ability to begin the conversation first and take control of their conversations.
 It proved to be quite successful because hundreds of women were having negative experiences on dating apps that put all the control in men’s hands.
 In other words, Herd’s initial target audience was ready for this shift.

 However, as previously mentioned, the Internet has now provided people with the ability to voice their opinions online.
 Even with Bumble, there were people who were skeptical of this shift in the dating dynamics.

 How she overcame it

 Once a victim of online harassment, Herd is committed to making the Internet a kinder place for women.
-From the beginning, she has made it very clear that while her company is female-focused.
-Their goal was not to be sexist but to make the dating game feel more modern.
-By giving women control of initial contact, the company presented a comfortable way to communicate than its competitors.
+From the beginning, she has made it very clear that while her company is female-focused, its goal was not to be sexist but to make the dating game feel more modern.
+By giving women control of initial contact, the company presented a more comfortable way to communicate than its competitors.
 The controlled environment that Bumble provided resulted in many women opening up about their needs.
 For example, women shared that they also cared about finding friendships and creating a professional network.
-These results caused Herd and the team to develop two more platforms that focused on platonic connections and building a professional profile.
+These results inspired Herd and her team to develop two more platforms that focused on platonic connections and building a professional profile.

 4) Badoo crisis